Fraud Blocker

 Also, it is not illegal to drink and drive in SC.
 It is illegal to drink and drive when your faculties to drive a motor vehicle are materially and appreciably impaired.

 What does that mean?
-If jurors hear that you took the breathalyzer and the result was .08 or greater, the judge will instruct them that there is an “inference” that you were DUI based on the Datamaster result.
-They won’t automatically find you guilty, though – you can still present evidence to show that you were not intoxicated to the extent that your faculties to drive were materially and appreciably impaired.
+If jurors hear that you took the breathalyzer and the result was .08 or greater, the judge can instruct them that there is an “inference” that you were DUI based on the Datamaster result.
+However, the judge may not automatically find you guilty.
+You can still present evidence to show that you were not intoxicated to the extent that your faculties to drive were materially and appreciably impaired.

-The officer or prosecutor will also present other evidence of intoxication, including the officer’s or other witness’ observations, the officer’s testimony about any roadside field sobriety tests that were given, and any videos of your performance on the roadside and in the Datamaster room.
+The officer or prosecutor can also present other evidence of intoxication, including the officer’s or other witness’s observations, the officer’s testimony about any roadside field sobriety tests that were given, and any videos of your performance on the roadside and in the Datamaster room.

 Driving With An Unlawful Alcohol Concentration (DUAC) in SC